Subterfuge-Revived/Remake-Backend/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/832fc79f1e130e713524)
 ### Quick note:

-This is an unfinished preview, if you find that something is missing let us know.
+This document is in an unfinished state, if you find that something is wrong or missing let us know.

 # Remake-Backend

+Provides necessary components in order to enable multi-player functionality through endpoints.